Synopsys-University-Program-MEC/introduction/README.md

 ![Markdown Screenshot](assets/images/markdown-sc.png)

-# Installation of CentOS 7/8
+# Installation of CentOS 7 or 8
 CentOS is Red Hat Enterprise Linux (RHEL) based linux distribution which is the preffered OS for this training program.

 ## Installation Guide